 I have been told (on more than one occasion) that I look like a lesbian.

-My family members have said it, more recently when I had my hair shaved (because straight women don’t do that unless it’s for a cancer charity or they actually have cancer).
+My mother-in-law said it when I had my hair shaved (because straight women don’t do that unless it’s for a cancer charity or they actually have cancer).

 A man online sent a DM saying, “I’m glad your hair is growing, now you don’t look so much like a dyke.”
 Because of course, ultimately if I’m not fuckable to men, what even am I?

-It’s a vibe I give off (apparently) I have a certain “masculine energy”.
+But it would seem that those things aren’t the only tells ‘giving me away’, no, it’s a vibe I give off (apparently), I have a certain “masculine energy”.